Glossary

 Circularity

-Circularity ensures the more efficient use of plastics by keeping the material in use for as long as possible, getting the most we can from the material during its use, and then recovering it to make new products.
+Circularity ensures more efficient use of plastics by keeping materials in use for as long as possible, maximizing their value during use, and recovering them to create new products.

 Circularity

-Circularity ensures the more efficient use of plastics by keeping the material in use for as long as possible, getting the most we can from the material during its use, and then recovering it to make new products.
+Circularity ensures more efficient use of plastics by keeping materials in use for as long as possible, maximizing their value during use, and recovering them to create new products.

 Circularity

-Circularity ensures the more efficient use of plastics by keeping the material in use for as long as possible, getting the most we can from the material during its use, and then recovering it to make new products.
+Circularity ensures more efficient use of plastics by keeping materials in use for as long as possible, maximizing their value during use, and recovering them to create new products.

 Circularity

-Circularity ensures the more efficient use of plastics by keeping the material in use for as long as possible, getting the most we can from the material during its use, and then recovering it to make new products.
+Circularity ensures more efficient use of plastics by keeping materials in use for as long as possible, maximizing their value during use, and recovering them to create new products.

 Circular Action Alliance (CAA)